Get a quote on Business Insurance

 You can find a clause in most business insurance policies that will outline the insurer’s subrogation rights.
 The subrogation clause can generally be found in the policy conditions in insurance services office (ISO) policies.
 They will fall under the heading Transfer Rights of Recovery Against Others to Us.

 Most subrogation clauses have the same general purpose, though they can vary from policy to policy.
 Generally, they allow the insurer to recover its loss payment from any party that has caused the loss.
 Some examples of these different clauses are:

 1. Workers’ Compensation Policies

 In the standard National Council on Compensation Insurance (NCCI) workers’ compensation policy, there are two subrogation clauses.
 They are both titled Recovery From Others.
-The clauses give the insurer (like your insurance company) your rights and the rights of the injured employee to recover payments the insurer makes from anyone who is liable for a worker’s injury.
+The clauses give the insurer (like your insurance company) your rights and the rights of the injured worker to recover payments the insurer makes from anyone who is liable for a worker’s injury.

-For example, if your business has a workers’ compensation policy and one of your employees is harmed in a car accident due to negligence of the other driver, your insurance company will provide the workers’ compensation benefits to the employee and will then sue the negligent driver for the cost of those benefits.
+For example, if your business has a workers’ compensation policy and one of your employees is harmed in a car accident due to the negligence of the other driver, your insurance coverage will provide the workers’ compensation benefits to the employee and will then sue the negligent driver for the cost of those benefits.